Timeline Liberia

 (AP, 8/19/03)

-government chose Gyude Bryant, a gentle-mannered businessman, to lead a
+and government chose Gyude Bryant, a gentle-mannered businessman, to

 (AP, 8/21/03)